What is a prospect is looking for when selecting enterprise software?

 Which topics are prospects most interested in when it comes to software?

-2. Prospects were most interested in pricing and comparison topics when researching software
+2. Prospects were most interested in comparison and pricing topics when researching software

-Our audience’s main areas of interest focused on content relating to pricing and comparison data.
+Our audience’s main areas of interest focused on content relating to comparison and pricing data.
 Lots of prospects were currently in the consideration stage for selecting a system as evidenced by their interest in discovery and shortlisting.

 The variance in topic interest suggests that companies are invested in thoroughly researching and comparing enterprise software options before starting a conversation with a potential vendor.